Symbolism: Love Symbols

 Much like the sweetness of maple syrup, a maple leaf also signifies the sweet feelings associated with being in love.

 The following are enduring Irish love symbols with a rich history steeped in legend.

 The Claddagh Ring

-To this day, it is worn to signify that a person is spoken for before a formal wedding.
-It symbolizes undying loyalty, friendship,and love.
+It is worn to signify that a person is spoken for before a formal wedding.
+It symbolizes undying loyalty, friendship, and love.
 It is also used in jewelry other than rings and sometimes engraved into wedding rings.

 The love knot is a uniquely Celtic love symbol, popular throughout the world.
-It has many permutations that go by different names, but in essence, it comprises two ropes tied together in an intricate knot, so that the ropes seem like one, and without beginning or end.
+It has many permutations that go by different names, but it comprises two ropes tied together in an intricate knot so that the ropes seem like one and without beginning or end.

-Also called the Shamrock, this plant was seen as sacred by the Irish in ancient times.
-Today, the three-leaf white clover is Ireland's national symbol.
+Also called the Shamrock, this plant was sacred by the Irish in ancient times.
+Today, the three-leaf white clover is Ireland’s national symbol.
 Its symbolism is derived from the legend of St. Patrick, who used it to explain the concept of the holy trinity in Christianity to the Irish.
-In this, it represents hope, faith,and love, and is still worn by some couples on their wedding day for good luck in their marriage.
+It represents hope, faith, and holy love and is still worn by some couples on their wedding day for goodluck in their marriage.

-Shells, home of pearls and mollusks, were seen as ancient symbols of love that signified theirprotective nature by cultures as diverse as the ancient Romans, Hindus,and Native Americans.
-Venus, Roman Goddess of love and fertility, is often depicted standing in a scallop shell, where she was created from sea foam.
+Shells, home of pearls and mollusks, were ancient love symbols that signified their nature by cultures as diverse as the ancient Romans, Hindus, and Native Americans.
+Venus, the Roman Goddess of love and fertility, is often depicted standing in a scallop shell, where she was created from sea foam.
 Sandro Botticelli did the most famous painting of this divine birth in the early 15th century.
 The shell also denoted regeneration in ancient Roman culture, while the Hindus are said to have used the conch shell to call love.

 In Norse mythology, the gods eat golden apples to remain youthful and vital.